ChooseMyTrack/ChooseYourTrackRepo/README.md

-# 🎓 Track Selection Quiz App
+# 🎓 Track Selection App

-Welcome to the **Track Selection Quiz App**!
+Welcome to the **Track Selection App**!
 This app is designed to help users discover the educational or career track that best suits their interests and skills by answering a series of tailored questions.
 Whether you're passionate about **Bioinformatics** 🧬, **Cybersecurity** 🛡️, or **Artificial Intelligence** 🤖, this app will guide you to your ideal path!

 ## 📜 Overview